By Jonathan Tisher

 We recommend that purchasers obtain legal advice about whether nominating an alternative purchaser under a contract of sale is the right move for them, and how the nomination can best be documented to protect their interests.

-Contact Julia Reid or a member of our Property Team to discuss your requirements as a purchaser.
+Contact a member of our Property Team to discuss your requirements as a purchaser.

 Related Articles